Published: 16 Nov 2025 | Reading Time: 8 min read

 Indexing speeds up database searches, and functional dependencies help determine which attributes should be indexed.
 If A → B, indexing A can speed up queries for B, optimizing retrieval.

 DBMS functional dependency plays a crucial role in database normalization and structuring.
 They define how attributes in a table relate to each other and help in eliminating redundancy.
-Based on their characteristics, functional dependency in DBMS can be categorized into several types of functional dependency in DBMS:
+Based on their characteristics, functional dependency in DBMS can be categorized into several types:

 A functional dependency is termed trivial when the dependent attribute is an element of the determinant, or more formally, if X → Y and Y ⊆ X.